 We are living in the midst of the ‘great resignation’.
 In a background of great economic shift, there seems to be a record high rate of quitting.
 With over 4.5 million resignations in the US at the end of November 2021.
 This ties in with a time when job searching has also shifted almost exclusively online.
 And we have a few virtual job fair tips ready for you!

 Working remotely has proven both beneficial and tiresome for most.
 But the toughest job is actually looking for a job in a remote setting.
 The great thing is, employers and universities have provided opportunities virtually!
-All you need to do is sign on to a virtual job fair.
+All you need to do is sign on to a virtual job fair platform.

 You can connect with employers in a virtual space from the comfort of your home.
 But how do you make the best impression?
 How do you benefit from a virtual job fair and maximize your opportunities?
 Prepping for virtual job fairs is something people have on top of their minds.